Woongsik/fullstack-e-commerce-api/README.md

    #### 3. Navigate to [http://localhost:8080](http://localhost:8080)

 ## Authentication
-   For security, this API should implement user authentication using JSON Web Tokens (JWT).
+   For security, this API implemented user authentication using JSON Web Tokens (JWT).
-   Each user should have a unique username and password OR broker authentication.
-Certain admin endpoints may require special privileges for access.
+   Each user should have a unique email.
+   Admin endpoints have the special privileges for access.

 ## Features
    1. Products
       - Get list of all products with/without pagination(limit, offset)
-      - Get list of products, filtering (search) by: name, categories, size
+      - Get list of products, filtering (search) by: title, categories, sizes, price range
+      - Get list of sorted products by createdAt, price, title (ASC, DESC)
       - Get a product by product id

    2. Categories